 2. Share your Values

 What is your brand about?
 Do you pride yourself on excellent customer care?
-Are you innovative, funny, or you just really believe that your products or services are THAT great?
+Are you innovative, funny, or do you just simply believe that your products or services are THAT great?
 Define what makes your business great, work out how you are least like the competition and tell that story.

-This is especially beneficial in the entrepreneurial space — what sets you apart?
+This is especially beneficial in the network marketing space — what sets you apart?

 3. Make your Stories Colorful